talentdeficit/erlang.fake/README.md

 ### instructions ###

-drop this in your project root so that [erlang.mk](erlang.mk) doesn't ignore your rebar.config
+drop this Makefile in your project root so that [erlang.mk](erlang.mk) doesn't ignore your rebar.config

 also bug [essen](essen) about making this unesscessary